Joint spectral radius, Sturmian measures, and the finiteness conjecture: Introduction

 In fact for many of these examples it has been observed that the family $(\A(t))_{t>0}$ can be associated with the class of \emph{Sturmian} sequences of Morse \& Hedlund \cite{morsehedlund}: for a given $t>0$ an appropriate Sturmian sequence $(i_n)_{n=1}^\infty \in\{0,1\}^\N$ turns out to give the optimal matrix product, in the sense that the joint spectral radius $r(\A(t))$ equals $\lim_{n\to\infty} r(A_{i_1}^{(t)}\cdots A_{i_n}^{(t)})^{1/n}$ (see \cite{btv,bouschmairesse,hmst,kozyakin,morrissidorov} for further details).
-A Sturmian sequence $(i_n)_{n=1}^\infty$ has a well-defined \emph{1-frequency} $\mathcal{P} = \lim_{N\to\infty} \frac{1}{N} \sum_{n=1}^N i_n$, and it is those sets $\A(t)$ whose associated Sturmian sequences\footnote{We follow the definition of Sturmian sequence given in \cite{bullettsentenac}, though note that some authors refer to these as \emph{balanced} sequences, reserving the nomenclature \emph{Sturmian} precisely for those balanced sequences with irrational 1-frequency.} have \emph{irrational} 1-frequency which yield counterexamples to the finiteness conjecture.
+A Sturmian sequence $(i_n)_{n=1}^\infty$ has a well-defined \emph{1-frequency} $\mathcal{P} = \lim_{N\to\infty} \frac{1}{N} \sum_{n=1}^N i_n$, and it is those sets $\A(t)$ whose associated Sturmian sequences\footnote{We follow the definition of Sturmian sequence given in \cite{bullettsentenac}, though note that some authors refer to these as \emph{balanced} sequences, reserving the nomenclature \emph{Sturmian} precisely for those balanced sequences with irrational 1-frequency.} have \emph{irrational} 1-frequency which yield counterexamples to the finiteness conjecture (see Proposition \ref{irrationalcounterexampleconnection} below for a more precise description of the connection between finiteness counterexamples and Sturmian sequences with irrational 1-frequency).
 For certain such families $(\A(t))_{t>0}$ (which henceforth we refer to as \emph{Sturmian families}), it has been proved by Morris \& Sidorov \cite{morrissidorov} (see also \cite[p.~109]{bouschmairesse}) that if $\mathcal{P}(t)$ denotes the 1-frequency associated to $\A(t)$, then the parameter mapping $t\mapsto \mathcal{P}(t)$ is continuous and monotone, but \emph{singular} in the sense that $\{t>0:\mathcal{P}(t)\notin \mathbb{Q}\}$ is nowhere dense; in other words, the uncountably many parameters $t$ for which finiteness counterexamples occur only constitute a thin subset\footnote{The belief that finiteness counterexamples are rare appears to be widespread; for example Maesumi \cite{maesumi} conjectures that they consitute a set of (Lebesgue) measure zero in the space of matrices.} of $\mathbb{R}^+$.

 Examples of Sturmian families $(\A(t))_{t>0}$ have been given by Bousch \& Mairesse \cite{bouschmairesse}, who considered the family generated by matrix pairs of the form

 by Kozyakin \cite{kozyakin}, who studied the family generated by pairs of the form